Peace bond

-In Canadian law, a peace bond is an order from a criminal court that requires a person to keep the peace and be on good behaviour for a period of time.
+In Canadian law, a peace bond (also known as a 810 order, after the relevant section of the Criminal Code of Canada) is an order from a criminal court that requires a person to keep the peace and be on good behaviour for a period of time.
 This essentially means that the person who signs a peace bond must not be charged with any additional criminal offences during its duration.
 Peace bonds often have other conditions as well, such as not having any weapons or staying away from a particular person or place.
 Peace bonds are similar to a civil court restraining order, and are also based on the lesser burden of proof of civil law.

 A peace bond can be issued by a criminal court judge or a Justice of the Peace.
 A peace bond is usually issued when the Crown Prosecutor is convinced that a strong case does not exist against the accused.
 A person does not plead guilty when they enter into a peace bond.
 Thus, there is no finding of guilt or conviction registered if a person agrees to sign a peace bond.
 One of the reasons why a person may agree to enter into a peace bond is to avoid a criminal trial, and ultimately the possibility of being convicted in a court of law of the offence for which they were charged.
 Being convicted in a court of law would entail receiving a criminal record.